AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

 ```

-## Listing modules with entry points from the proxy server
+# Accessing entry points from a proxy server

+The gizmo proxy server discovers and launches gizmo entry points.

+For testing purposes launch a proxy server from the command line using the `gizmo_link` program
+like this:

 ```
 $ gizmo_link 9876 / GizmoLink